A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 Members of Endeavor Air’s leadership team, including CEO Jim Graham, are also on their way to Toronto to cooperate with investigators, Delta said in a statement.

-CNN’s Taylor Ward, Tara John, Alexandra Skores, Mitchell McCluskey, Amir Vera, Taylor Romine, Amanda Jackson, Elise Hammond, Pete Muntean and Karina Tsui contributed reporting.
+CNN’s Taylor Ward, Tara John, Alexandra Skores, Mitchell McCluskey, Amir Vera, Taylor Romine, Amanda Jackson, Elise Hammond, Pete Muntean and Karina Tsui contributed to this report.

 The-CNN-Wire